Be3N2/Timestamp-Microservice/README.md

 # Timestamp-Microservice
- Simple unix timestamp node server.
+ Simple unix timestamp node server built with glitch.

- For a freecodecamp backend basejump project and the first time I have ever made a project in node and express.
+ For a freecodecamp backend basejump project and the first time I have ever made a project in node and express and the first time making anything in the glitch environment.

  Example Usage:
  https://timestamp-ms.herokuapp.com/December%2015,%202015